microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 Please follow the steps mentioned in this [admin guide](https://docs.microsoft.com/en-us/dynamics365/omnichannel/administrator/smart-assist#walk-through-to-enable-smart-assist) to enable Smart Assist in Omnichannel

 - [Create a bot user](https://docs.microsoft.com/en-us/dynamics365/omnichannel/administrator/smart-assist#step-2-create-a-bot-user)

-Create a CDS application user and provide security roles.
-Refer the below screenshot
+  Create a CDS application user (Refer the below screenshot).
+  Also you need to provide the following security roles for this bot user.

+  1) Omnichannel Agent
+  2) Customer Service Manager or Customer Service Representative

 ![](screenshots/BotUser.png)